Producer Harley Stumm

 He also produced several major new works, including Tanja Liedtke’s Twelfth Floor, version 1.0’s The Wages of Spin, and commissions by major festivals (Erth’s The Nargun and the Stars), and Sydney Opera House (Branch Nebula’s Paradise City, which also toured Brazil’s major dance festivals), and the German-Australian co-production Food Chain (Gavin Webber & Grayson Millwood, Sydney Festival 2011, Germany & Austria.)

 He was Executive Producer and joint CEO at Sidney Myer Award winning Urban Theatre Projects 1995-2003, producing more than 20 new works, including its breakthrough Adelaide Festival commission The Longest Night (2002), and numerous large-scale site-specific productions.
 He has also freelanced for various organisations including Performance Space, version 1.0 and Legs on the Wall (Acting General Manager 2004).

-He is currently a member of the Helpmann Awards Dance & Physical Theatre Panel, and has been a member of the Arts NSW Theatre Committee, and the Chair of PACT Youth Theatre.
+He was a member of the Helpmann Awards Dance & Physical Theatre Panel for eight years, and has been a member of the Arts NSW Theatre Committee, and the Chair of PACT Youth Theatre.
 Previously, he was a radio producer and journalist for ten years (1984-93), firstly at Brisbane’s iconic public station 4ZZZ-FM, then at the ABC’s Triple J.